-Here’s our run down of 9 changes to B2B tech PR that have arisen as a result of the coronavirus pandemic and our suggestions of how to adapt to them.
+Here’s our run down of 9 changes to B2B tech PR Strategy that have arisen as a result of the coronavirus pandemic and our suggestions of how to adapt to them.

 Over the past 15 months, the column inches, both online and in print, have been saturated by Covid updates and analysis.
 Any all-consuming news story inevitably means there is less room for other content.
 This problem is compounded by editors increasingly taking the view that readers want the main story and don’t want to be paralysed by choice.

 Make sure you are taking a quality not quantity approach.
 Less available space means only the best content will get to see the light of day.
 And don't ever spam your media contacts!
 Personalised outreach with a smaller number of highly relevant pitches or releases will deliver a far better result.

 Some publications have reported drops in their advertising revenue by as much as 50%.
 Many journalists have been made redundant and have gone freelance as a result.
 This changes the dynamic when pitching stories to regular contacts – even if journalists like story pitches, they then need to convince news editors, for whom every story represents an additional cost, to commission the story.

 Freelance journalists, working outside the media organisation, have to work harder to get their ideas in print.
 Make sure you present unique and newsworthy stories, with as much detail as possible; make it easy for freelancers to present a convincing case to their editors.
 Reduced staff on any publication may mean that as well as fewer journalists, there are likely fewer researchers, fact checkers, picture editors, sub-editors.
 Offer solutions, not problems, consider adding more to your story pitch including suggested interviewees, sources, interesting facts and figures, and perhaps suggested imagery.